ab126/NRE/README.md

-For beyond correlative entity relationship modelling, it also requires [npeet](https://github.com/gregversteeg/NPEET) [2] package whose modified version is placed under [src.nre](https://github.com/ab126/NRE/tree/main/src/nre).
+For beyond correlative entity relationship modelling, it also requires [npeet](https://github.com/gregversteeg/NPEET) [2] package whose modified version is placed under [nre](https://github.com/ab126/NRE/tree/main/nre) module.

 ### Working Example
-This example can be found in [test_working_example.py](https://github.com/ab126/NRE/blob/main/tests/test_working_example.py).
+This example can be found in [test_working_example.py](https://github.com/ab126/NRE/blob/main/nre/tests/test_working_example.py).

 First, the connection data is read from a source such as ".txt" file, and it is transformed to the desired format.
 For convenience, [CICFlowMeter](https://www.unb.ca/cic/research/applications.html#CICFlowMeter) [1]